 Clarity Receives Results From Triaxial Magnetic Survey on Lithium381 Project

-/EIN News/ -- VANCOUVER, British Columbia, Jan.
-26, 2023 (GLOBE NEWSWIRE) -- Clarity Metals Corp. (“Clarity” or the “Company”) (CSE: CMET, OTC: CLGCF, FSE: 27G0) is pleased to report preliminary results from an airborne triaxial mag survey carried out over the area of the Lithium381 Property (the “Property”) located in Quebec adjacent to Allkem Limited’s James Bay Lithium Property.
+VANCOUVER, British Columbia, Jan.
+26, 2023 (GLOBE NEWSWIRE) -- Clarity Metals Corp. ("Clarity" or the "Company") CMETCLGCF FSE: 27G0))) is pleased to report preliminary results from an airborne triaxial mag survey carried out over the area of the Lithium381 Property (the "Property") located in Quebec adjacent to Allkem Limited's James Bay Lithium Property.

 The Preliminary results of the mag survey have identified a target coincident with the resistivity anomaly identified from the preliminary Induced Polarization survey (see Company news release dated January 17, 2023) shown in Figure 1.
 The marked improvement in resolution over a previous 2008 survey in the area as well as the regional government provided dataset, show the mag highs corresponding to mapped metavolcanic rocks while the lows correspond to metasedimentary units (Figure 2).
 This contact has proven to be a favourable setting for pegmatite emplacement as evidenced by the location of Allkem's adjacent James Bay Lithium project.
 The James Bay Lithium Project hosts an Indicated Resource of 40.8 Mt @1.40% Li2O.
 The James Bay Lithium deposit is slated to start construction in Q1 2023.
 (Source: Allkem Feasibility Study filed by Allkem on SEDAR on January 11, 2022).